DreamDelerium/ConwayGameOfLife/README.md

 I tried to avoid any 'gold plating' and kept the design as simple as possible while still meeting the requirements.
 I broke from this rule for the test UI, which is not strictly necessary but useful for visualizing the simulation.
 I used dependency injection to manage dependencies and facilitate unit testing.
 I also implemented custom middleware for error handling and logging to ensure a robust application.

-Most of the code in this project was written by me.
+All code in this project was written by me but external tools were used, as noted below.
 I keep a library of common project templates and snippets that I use to speed up development.
+As I had a template for .Net API, I was able to leverage what I already build (which provided about 60% of the work)

-Because this is an AI company, and because I was told in ther interview that developers are encouraged to use AI tools, I did use ChatGPT to help me with some of the boilerplate code and to update the Dockerfile and docker-compose.yml to fit this project and to generate my unit tests.
+Because this is an AI company, and because I was told in the interview that developers are encouraged to use AI tools, I did use ChatGPT to help me with some of the boilerplate code and to update the Dockerfile and docker-compose.yml to fit this project and to generate my unit tests.
 As the UI was not a part of the functional requirements,I also used AI to generate a simple HTML/JS interface to visualize the simulation.
 Lastly, I used AI to review my code for spelling errors and general formatting/linting.

 Decisions on how to implement certain features were based on my experience and best practices in software development.
 I prioritized simplicity, maintainability, and performance throughout the design and implementation process.